numpy/numpy/doc/source/reference/random/compatibility.rst

 In general, `BitGenerator` classes have stronger guarantees of version-to-version stream compatibility.
 This allows them to be a firmer building block for downstream users that need it.
-Their limited API surface makes them easier to maintain this compatibility from version to version.
+Their limited API surface makes it easier for them to maintain this compatibility from version to version.
 See the docstrings of each `BitGenerator` class for their individual compatibility guarantees.

-The legacy `RandomState` and the `associated convenience functions
+The legacy `RandomState` and the :ref:`associated convenience functions
-<random-functions-in-numpy-random>`_ have a stricter version-to-version
+<functions-in-numpy-random>` have a stricter version-to-version
 compatibility guarantee.
 For reasons outlined in :ref:`NEP 19 <NEP19>`, we had made stronger promises about their version-to-version stability early in NumPy's development.
 There are still some limited use cases for this kind of